Interpretable User Satisfaction Estimation for Conversational Systems with Large Language Models: Introduction

 Moreover, we show that we can \textit{scale} the application of the learned rubrics in two ways.
 First, we show that we can {\em distill} individual rubric items into an embedding-based model that can be applied at scale without the need for LLM prompting.
 Next, we show that we can add rubric items as features to an embedding-based model to increase the accuracy of embedding-only models on datasets with more available training data.

-The main contributions of our work include: \begin{itemize} \item We propose \modelfullname{} (\modelname{}), a novel framework for estimating user satisfaction in conversational systems with LLMs. \item We show the \modelname{} prompting process extracts patterns into clear and interpretable rubrics that guide the LLM to classify user satisfaction and show that diverse rubrics are learned automatically for different domains. \item We show \modelname{} outperforms existing methods across different types of conversational systems when training data is limited and provide insights into the factors that influence user satisfaction. \item We use knowledge distillation to scale the application of the learned rubrics with knowledge distillation and show that the rubrics can continuously improve performance on USE as more training data is available. \end{itemize}
+The main contributions of our work include: \begin{itemize} \item We propose \modelfullname{} (\modelname{}), a novel framework for estimating user satisfaction in conversational systems with LLMs. \item We show the \modelname{} prompting process extracts patterns into clear and interpretable rubrics that guide the LLM to classify user satisfaction and show that diverse rubrics are learned automatically for different domains. \item We show \modelname{} outperforms existing methods across different types of conversational systems when training data is limited and provide insights into the factors that influence user satisfaction. \item We use knowledge distillation to scale the application of learned rubrics and show the rubrics can continuously improve performance as more training data is available. \end{itemize}